xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

    VIP

 ### Configure Integration Builder Constants and Endpoints
-* On the Workflows page, click the BMC Remedy and Helix | Incident | 7.0 then select Integration Builder
+* On the *Workflows* page, click the **BMC Remedy and Helix | Incident | 7.0** then select *Integration Builder*
-* Click Edit Endpoints
+* Click *Edit Endpoints*
-* For the xMatters endpoint, in Assign Endpoint add the REST integration user then Save Changes
+* For the xMatters endpoint, in *Assign Endpoint* add the REST integration user then *Save Changes*
-* For the Remedy JWT endpoint, type the Base URL for the Remedy environment then Save Changes
+* For the Remedy JWT endpoint, type the Base URL for the Remedy environment then *Save Changes*
-* For the Remedy Token endpoint, type the Base URL for the Remedy environment, type the integration user in Remedy in Username, click Change Password then type the password, select Preemptive and then Save Changes
+* For the Remedy Token endpoint, type the Base URL for the Remedy environment, type the integration user in Remedy in *Username*, click *Change Password* then type the password, select *Preemptive* and then *Save Changes*
-* For the xMatters Basic endpoint, type the Base URL for the xMatters environment, type the REST integration user in xMatters in Username, click Change Password then type the password, select Preemptive and then Save Changes
+* For the xMatters Basic endpoint, type the Base URL for the xMatters environment, type the REST integration user in xMatters in *Username*, click *Change Password* then type the password, select *Preemptive* and then *Save Changes*
-* Close Edit Endpoints
+* *Close* Edit Endpoints
-* Click Edit Constants, then edit these constants:
+* Click *Edit Constants*, then edit these constants:

 | Constant                        | Description                                                              |
 |:------------------------------- |:------------------------------------------------------------------------ |